| Learn to

 Use quotation marks to enclose the exact words of a speaker or writer.

-Note: If the exact words are written immediately after the name of the speaker, as in a question and answer format, do not use quotation marks.
+Note: If the exact words are written immediately after the name of the speaker, as in a question and answer format, do not use quotation mark.
 Example:

 Judge Judy: How much damage was done to your car?